Haugalandet/VAL/docs/Design-document.md

     Stores event information received from RabbitMQ in a MongoDB database Offers API endpoints for accessing event data

-### Metaend Frontend

-    Developed in Haskell
-    Displays event information stored in the MongoDB database

 ### IOT Application

     Written in Rust